DataDog/integrations-core/coredns/README.md

 **Notes**:

-- The shipped `coredns.d/auto_conf.yaml` file enables the legacy OpenMetricsBaseCheckV1 option, `prometheus_url`, by default.
+- The shipped `coredns.d/auto_conf.yaml` file enables the `prometheus_url` option by default for the [legacy version](#prerequisites).
 - The `dns-pod` tag keeps track of the target DNS pod IP.
-The other tags are related to the dd-agent that is polling the information using the service discovery.
+The other tags are related to the Datadog Agent that is polling the information using the service discovery.
 - The service discovery annotations need to be done on the pod.
 In case of a deployment, add the annotations to the metadata of the template's specifications.
 Do not add it at the outer specification level.

 #### Log collection